mercari/gaurun/SPEC.md

 |time_to_live     |int         |expiration of message kept on GCM storage|-       |only Android    |
 |extend           |string array|extensible partition                     |-       |                |

-The following JSON is a response-body example from Gaurun.
+The JSON below is a response-body example from Gaurun.
 In this case, a status is 200(OK).

 ```json
 {